copybar/copybar-jekyll/README.md

 ## Usage for Jekyll Bootstrap

-Thanks to some hard work by a committed developer, this version of Jekyll is specifically wired with Twitter Bootstrap and jQuery.
-Since the entire Jekyll workflow is available, you can manage your blog with just your command line and a text editor.
+Thanks to some hard work by a committed developer, this version of Jekyll comes with Twitter Bootstrap and jQuery.
+Also, the entire Jekyll workflow is maintained, so you can manage your blog with just your command line and a text editor.

 For all usage and documentation please see the original at: <http://jekyllbootstrap.com>